 Fire Blanket vs. Welding Blanket

 A welding blanket is the protective covering used by welders to keep their bodies and surrounding structures safe.
-Since welding can create spatters and result in droplets of molten metal flying out, it is imperative that you put on a welding blanket to eliminate skin exposure.
+Since welding can create spatters and result in droplets of molten metal flying out, a welding blanket can eliminate the risk of burns and fires.